pulaski Music boosters

 6 5

-Section 1: Officers will be elected at the April meeting.
+Section 1: Officers will be elected by the end of the fiscal year.

 Section 4: Officers will assume their duties on July 1st.